h4pZ/h4pz.co/content/projects/dota2.md

 ![img](/images/projects/dota2/var_dist.png "Graphical model representation of the variational distribution used to approximate the posterior in LDA")

-<span class="figure-caption">Figure 2: Graphical model representation of the variational distribution used toapproximate the posterior in LDA</span>
+<span class="figure-caption">Figure 2: Graphical model representation of the variational distribution used to approximate the posterior in LDA</span>

 # Data